Graham Greene's books: a guide

 Macmillan Collector’s Library publisher Harriet Sanders introduces the work of the gripping classic crime novelist, Graham Greene.

 There are few authors today who straddle the divide between literary and commercial publishing, novelists whose books hit the bestseller lists and who can create a gripping plot, expertly conjure up a myriad of different settings and whose characters have real depth.
-If you’re a fan of authors like this, such as William Boyd, John le Carré, or Sebastian Faulks then I’m sure you will enjoy reading the novels of Graham Greene (1904 –1991) because he definitely falls into this camp.
+If you’re a fan of authors like this – such as William Boyd, John le Carré, or Sebastian Faulks – then discover our guide to Graham Greene's books.

 You may well know Graham Greene’s books through their screen adaptations.
 There’s Richard Attenborough’s chilling performance as Pinkie in the film noir, Brighton Rock and Carol Reed’s dark and brooding film, The Third Man stars Orson Welles as Harry Lime.